camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 See the [batch][] section for more information.
 A batch is completed if all batch execution jobs are successfully completed.
 However, in contrast to the synchronous migration, it is not guaranteed that either all or no process instances are migrated.
-As the migration is split into several independent batch execution jobs, every single job can fail or succeed.
+As the migration is split into several independent jobs, every single job may fail or succeed.

-If a batch execution migration job fails, it is retried by the job executor and if no retries are left an incident is created.
-In this case, manual action is necessary to complete the batch migration.
+If a migration job fails, it is retried by the job executor and if no retries are left an incident is created.
+In this case, manual action is necessary to complete the batch migration: The job's retries may can be incremented or the job can be deleted.
+Deletion cancels migration of the specific instance but does not affect the batch beyond that.

 #### Batch migration in a heterogeneous cluster

+As described in the [job executor][] section of the user guide, the process engine can be used in a heterogeneous cluster where deployments are unevenly distributed across cluster nodes.
+The *deployment-aware* job executor only executes jobs for deployments registered with it.
+In a heterogeneous cluster, this avoids problems with accessing deployment resources.

-As described in the [job executor][] section of the user guide it is possible to use the process engine in a heterogeneous cluster.
-A deployment aware job executor will only execute jobs for registered deployments.
-During a batch migration jobs are used to execute the migration.
-These [execution jobs][] will be executed by the job executor registered for the deployment of the source process definition.
-This creates the limitation that if custom code is executed during the migration in a heterogeneous cluster it is requires that the source and target deployment are registered for the job executor executing the batch execution jobs.
-It is also possible to
-[skip the execution of custom code](#skipping-listeners-and-input-output-mappings) during migration.
+When executing a migration batch, the batch execution jobs are therefore restricted to the job executor that has a registeration for the deployment of the source process definition.
+This introduces the requirement that source and target deployment are registered with the same job executor or else migration may fail when executing custom code (e.g. execution listeners) in the context of the target process.
+Note that it is also possible to [skip the execution of custom code](#skipping-listeners-and-input-output-mappings) during migration.